-Peirce College's ACBSP-accredited Bachelor of Science in Accounting degree program will prepare students for employment in accounting firms, businesses, non-profits, and government.
+The Bachelor of Science in Accounting degree program will prepare students for employment in accounting firms, businesses, non-profits, and government.
 Technical competence and critical thinking skills obtained in this program can lead to a challenging and exciting career in public or private accounting.
 Graduates from this accounting major will be well prepared for graduate study in accounting, business, and finance.